astronomer/docs/learn/intro-to-airflow.md

 </div>
 </details>

-It is a core best practice to keep tasks as atomic as possible, meaning that each task should perform a single action.
-Additionally, tasks should be idempotent, which means they produce the same output every time they are run with the same input.
+It is a core best practice to keep tasks as atomic as possible, meaning that each task performs a single action.
+Additionally, tasks are idempotent, which means they produce the same output every time they are run with the same input.
 See [DAG writing best practices in Apache Airflow](dag-best-practices.md).

 ### Writing pipelines